-If you’ve seen these statistics on the news or know someone who has struggled with addiction, you might have some concern about taking opioids.
-These powerful painkillers are prescribed to manage serious pain after surgery and other medical procedures.
+If you’ve seen these statistics or know someone who has struggled with addiction, you might have some concern about taking opioids.
+These powerful painkillers can be prescribed to manage severe pain after surgery and other medical procedures.

-Brooke Chidgey, MD, a pain management specialist at UNC Medical Center, understands these concerns and encourages patients to talk to a doctor about them.
+Brooke Chidgey, MD, a UNC Health pain management specialist, understands these concerns and encourages patients to talk to a doctor about them.
 Ideally, that conversation would take place before the procedure.

 It all comes down to planning.

 “If you were going on a trip, a detailed map and itinerary would certainly ease your apprehensions,” Dr. Chidgey says.